python/cpython/Doc/faq/design.rst

 Second, it means that no special syntax is necessary if you want to explicitly reference or call the method from a particular class.
-In C++, if you want to use a method from a base class which is overridden in a derived class, you have to use the ``::`` operator -- in Python you can write baseclass.methodname(self,
-<argument list>).
-This is particularly useful for :meth:`__init__` methods, and
-in general in cases where a derived class method wants to extend the base class method of the same name and thus has to call the base class method somehow.
+In C++, if you want to use a method from a base class which is overridden in a derived class, you have to use the ``::`` operator -- in Python you can write ``baseclass.methodname(self, <argument list>)``.
+This is particularly useful for :meth:`__init__` methods, and in general in cases where a derived class method wants to extend the base class method of the same name and thus has to call the base class method somehow.

-Finally, for instance variables it solves a syntactic problem with assignment: since local variables in Python are (by definition!) those variables to which a value assigned in a function body (and that aren't explicitly declared global), there has to be some way to tell the interpreter that an assignment was meant to assign to an instance variable instead of to a local variable, and it should preferably be syntactic (for efficiency reasons).
+Finally, for instance variables it solves a syntactic problem with assignment: since local variables in Python are (by definition!) those variables to which a value is assigned in a function body (and that aren't explicitly declared global), there has to be some way to tell the interpreter that an assignment was meant to assign to an instance variable instead of to a local variable, and it should preferably be syntactic (for efficiency reasons).
 C++ does this through declarations, but Python doesn't have declarations and it would be a pity having to introduce them just for this purpose.
-Using the explicit "self.var" solves this nicely.
-Similarly, for using instance variables, having to write "self.var" means that references to unqualified names inside a method don't have to search the instance's directories.
+Using the explicit ``self.var`` solves this nicely.
+Similarly, for using instance variables, having to write ``self.var`` means that references to unqualified names inside a method don't have to search the instance's directories.
 To put it another way, local variables and instance variables live in two different namespaces, and you need to tell Python which namespace to use.

 Why can't I use an assignment in an expression?